Discover Your Future

 - Take assessments designed to help you, your parents, and your VR counselors learn more about your strengths, areas of improvement, values, interests, and potential careers.

 - Development of a mini portfolio with our support for you to bring home to your parents, schools, and VR counselors.

 - Several field trips to explore Washington, D.C. attractions including the Washington Monument, Lincoln Memorial, the Smithsonian, Holocaust Museum, Union Station, Pentagon City Mall, and many other world-famous museums and monuments.

 - Swimming and shopping until you drop at Rehoboth Beach, Delaware where one of America’s best boardwalks awaits you during an all-day outing.

-Deaf and hard of hearing college–bound students age 14-18 going into 10th
+Who can attend: Deaf and hard of hearing college–bound students currently in 9th–11thgrades.

 "I learned how to interact with people that you first meet because you never know about a person."
 (Diversity Training)